 - An intermediate stop is permitted if it is related to the nature of the emergency, such as picking up a sick child from school before going home or to the location of your car.

-- You can use a Guaranteed Ride Home, with ETC approval for:
+- You can use an Emergency Ride Home, with ETC approval for:

 - Employee or family illness